Single keyword ad groups aka SKAGs are one of the top weapons you’ve been looking for to crush your Google Ads competition. 🚀

 You.
 You should be using them.
 Your PPC agency, marketing specialist, marketing manager and assistant should all be using them.
 Heck, even your grandmother should be using them if she has an online presence with a product/service.

-So… Anyone that is using AdWords should also be using the SKAG structure.
+So… Anyone that is using Google Ads should also be using the SKAG structure.

 More of this under the “Why” section.